-Return to Sender is a tactical media workshop, combining craft and technology to create a platform for embodied crowd worker protest.
+Return to Sender is a tactical media workshop in which we combine craft and technology to create a platform for embodied crowd worker protest.
 It bridges the spaces of the virtual job platform and the corporation that owns it.
-Workshop organizers burrough and Starnaman conduct 100 surveys with crowd workers on Amazon.com’s Mechanical Turk website during a year long investigation of how unregulated virtual labor affects their bodies.
+Workshop organizers burrough and Starnaman conduct surveys with crowd workers on Amazon.com’s Mechanical Turk website during a year long investigation of how unregulated virtual labor affects their bodies.
 Workers were also asked to submit a tracing of their hand.
 In this workshop the workers’ sentiments are transformed by a participating public into “Hired Hands”—artifacts sent back to Amazon.com headquarters.
 We facilitate a labor protest for twenty-first century crowd workers on the model of nineteenth century labor activism.

 Workshop attendees become invisible laborers (like workers of the sharing economy) who craft, design, pack, and ship the voices of crowd workers to the corporate headquarters responsible for the most well-known unregulated, virtual job platform.
 We could amplify the voices of any configuration of workers from the shared economy, but as Bassam Tariq summarizes, “Turkers represent the Wild West of the crowdsourcing workforce.”

-First, we will create a space for public dialog about labor in a disembodied, virtual workforce in schools, makerspaces, craft circles, neighborhood groups, art galleries, and storefronts.
-We will demonstrate parallels between workers of the past and present.
-Secondly, we will send handcrafted works that amplify crowd workers’ voices to Amazon—creating an embodied protest for a disembodied workforce.
-The process of discussion, creation, and distribution will occur over four three-month cycles from Labor Day 2017 to Labor Day 2018.
+First, we create a space for public dialog about labor in a disembodied, virtual workforce in schools, makerspaces, craft circles, neighborhood groups, art galleries, and storefronts.
+We demonstrate parallels between workers of the past and present.
+Second, we assist the public in hiring crowd workers, during the workshop, to ask them a question that would produce feedback we will send directly to Jeff Bezos.
+Finally, we send handcrafted works that amplify crowd workers’ voices to Amazon—creating an embodied protest for a disembodied workforce.
+The process of discussion, creation, and distribution occurs in workshop form between Labor Day 2017 and Labor Day 2018; and distribution occurs physically (through the US mail) and virtually (on Instagram) between Labor Day 2018 and Labor Day 2019.
+Visitors can keep up with returned hands on this Instagram feed.

 If The Workers exhibition (2011) at MASS MoCA is the “reader” for artists and humanists creatively investigating labor, Return to Sender is a monograph that asks specific questions about the relationships between the body, work, and technology in a time when an emerging, unregulated, peer-to-peer workforce parallels worker experience from the Industrial Revolution.